 When Blanche first arrives from Laurel Missouri, she immediately becomes the antagonist:

-- She looks like a high bread women who wants to destroy her sisters marriage for her own personal gain.
+- She looks like a high bread woman who wants to destroy her sister's marriage for her own personal gain.

-- She seems to believed that she deserves special treatment.
+- She seems to believe that she deserves special treatment.